-- Type the CLI command fips enable to enable FIPS mode operation.
+- Issue the CLI command fips enable to enable FIPS mode operation.

 - Do not use PPPoE.

-- Do not use WatchGuard System Manager to manage the Firebox.
+- Do not use WatchGuard System Manager to manage the appliance.

-- For access to Fireware Web UI, the web browser must be configured to use only TLS 1.0 and FIPS approved cipher suites.
+- Web browsers must be configured to only use TLS 1.2 and FIPS approved cipher suites.